CynthiaPeter/CynthiaPeter/README.md

 ---

-I enjoy [writing!](https://cynthiapeter.com/series/technical-writing-basics).
-Writing allows me to learn and share my experiences with people, so I love Open source projects.
+I enjoy writing.
+Writing allows me to learn from and share my experiences with others, which is why I love open-source projects.

-I love to hold the door open to new learners.
-I'll say writing is my superpower 💪🏿 But I have other superpowers, like amazing problem-solving, brainstorming, research, remarkable human relationship skills, and a good sense of humor.
-Do you want me on your team?
+I love to hold the door open for new learners.
+I'll say writing is my superpower 💪🏿, but I also possess other superpowers, such as exceptional problem-solving, brainstorming, research, remarkable human relationship skills, and a good sense of humor.
+Would you like me to be on your team?
 I mean, who doesn't need a good laugh? 🤷🏿‍♀️🤷🏿‍♀️.

-I currently contribute to open-source projects like [IgboAPI](https://igboapi.com/) and [AsyncAPI Initiative](https://www.asyncapi.com/) as an OSS Writer.
+I currently contribute to open-source projects, such as [IgboAPI](https://igboapi.com/) and the [AsyncAPI Initiative](https://www.asyncapi.com/), as an Open-Source Software (OSS) Writer.

 I strive to improve by learning, reading, and building healthy relationships.

 - 👩🏾‍💻 Pronoun: She/Her
-- 📚 My current interests: APIs, Cybersecurity, IoT, and documentation.
+- 📚 My current interests: APIs, Cybersecurity, AI, and documentation.
 - 💬 Ask me about [Like I'm Five](https://likeamfive.tech/) Blog, Technical Writing, Developer Advocacy, Getting Started in Tech, Healthy Living, and Books 😉.
 - 📫 How to reach me: Reach me on [Twitter](https://twitter.com/iamCynthiaPeter), anyday, anytime.
 - ⚡ Fun fact: I speak Mandarin, English, Igbo, and Polish.
-I love to workout and Dance.😁
+I love to work out and Dance.😁

 <h3 align="center"> Stay Awesome </h3>